 Dr. Sherman Jen, Chairman and Founder of China Maple Leaf Educational Systems explains the importance of this educational model, “For Chinese international students the benefit of our model is that it provides them with the opportunity to complete the BC high school program in English immersed in an English environment while at the same time they can retain their culture and strong Mandarin language development.
 For Canadian students and international students from other cultures it provides them the opportunity to learn a language spoken by nearly 20% of the worlds people.
 Through shared language, English or Mandarin we grow to better understand each other.”

 The students and their parents are attracted to KPU for its strong commitment to international education and the dynamic mix of career related academic programs it offers.
 Students and teachers have been warmly welcomed on campus as they begin their adventure in this new school together.

 On September 20, 2017, Dr. Sherman Jen attended the annual award ceremony of Maple Leaf Huaian School.

 Speaking at the award ceremony, Dr. Jen stated that the significant achievements of Huaian campus were grounded on the hard work of every staff member, and that they all deserve sincere congratulations.

 In his speech, Dr. Jen pointed to the tremendous progress Maple Leaf has made both domestically and internationally, including its further acceleration this year.
-He noted that, as of September 2017, Maple Leaf is present in 20 cities worldwide, with 74 schools enrolling approximately 30,000 students.
+He noted that, as of September 2017, Maple Leaf is present in 20 cities worldwide, with 74 schools enrolling over 28,000 students students.

 Mrs. Kersey brings a wealth of previous experience to the position, including: Bachelor of General Studies from Simon Fraser University, Professional Development Program in Education at Simon Fraser University, and a Master of Education in Administration and Leadership from the University of Alberta.